Suicide Prevention

 Take the steps to put your safety first.

-Reducing access to lethal means (Lethal means are objects, instruments, and/or methods with which one could inflict self-directed violence or injury.
-Examples include, but are not limited to, firearms, suffocation (including hanging), poisoning (including prescription and non-prescription medication, illegal drugs, chemicals, and gas), etc. The term “lethal” is important because some methods are more harmful or destructive than others used to attempt suicide.
-Properly storing and practicing lethal means safety are steps you can take to help save lives.
+Reducing access to lethal means (objects, instruments, and/or methods one could use to inflict self-directed violence or injury.
+Examples include, but are not limited to, firearms, suffocation (including hanging), poisoning (including prescription and non-prescription medication, illegal drugs, chemicals, and gas).
+The term “lethal” is important because some methods are more harmful or destructive than others used to attempt suicide.
+Practicing lethal means safety includes properly storing weapons and medications to help save lives.
 Many suicides and suicide attempts happen during a short-term crisis.
-These practices put time and space between someone considering suicide or self-harm, while potentially saving a life.
+Lethal means safety techniques, policies, and practices put time and space between someone considering suicide or self-harm and reduce access to means and methods for deliberate self-harm.

 Lethal means safety practices:

-- Firearms account for nearly half of lethal means used when it comes to death by suicide in the military.
-Lethal means safety is important because the time period between thinking about suicide to acting on it is short; moving from thought to action can last only a few minutes.
-Increasing the time and distance between someone with suicidal intent and firearms can reduce the risk of death by suicide.
+- Firearms account for nearly half of deaths by suicide in the military.
+The time period between thinking about suicide and acting on it is short; can last only a few minutes.
+Increasing the time and distance between suicidal intent and access to firearms reduces the risk of death by suicide.

 - Proactively disposing of unwanted, unused, or expired prescription and over-the-counter medications can reduce medication-related suicides and suicide attempts and can help save your life or the life of your loved ones.